How much wood can your woodsplitter split if your woodsplitter's frozen solid? If the hydraulics are frozen, you're not going to be splitting at all.

 Precaution #1:Carbon Monoxide Poisoning

-If you own a gas log splitter, be extremely careful.
-Sure, you could haul it into your barn or garage to stay warm and dry, however youíll also be warming your lungs with deadly exhaust fumes.
+If you own a gas log splitter, be extremely careful where you use it.
+Sure, you could haul it into your barn or garage to stay warm and dry; however youíll also be warming your lungs with deadly exhaust fumes.

 Operating a gas log splitter inside is like running your car in a closed garage.
 It emits carbon monoxide Ė an odorless gas capable of silently killing you and your family.